taylorgrant/twAccount/README.md

 specified by the user).

 Estimation of the 2d space relies upon the
-<a href="https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence" target="_blank">Jensen-Shannon Divergence</a>
+<a href="https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence" target="_blank">Jensen-Shannon Divergence</a>,
-methodology following by scaling with PCA.
+the estimates of which are then scaled with PCA.
 This allows for easy visualization of the topics on an X,Y axis.
 For example, if we took the last 3,200 tweets from the
 <a href="https://twitter.com/BMWUSA?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor" target="_blank">BMWUSA</a>